Freakwater: Bloodshot Records

 In February 2016, Freakwater released the record Scheherazade on Bloodshot Records.
 In advance of the full-length record—-the duo's first record since 2005-—Freakwater released a single called "The Asp And The Albatross".

 Freakons

-In 2013, and again in September 2017 and July 2021, Janet Bean and Catherine Irwin of Freakwater joined together with Jon Langford and Sally Timms of the Mekons to be the Freakons, performing original and cover songs about coal mining in Appalachia, England, and Wales, to support the non-profit organization Kentuckians for the Commonwealth.
+In 2013, and again in September 2017 and July 2021, Janet Bean and Catherine Irwin of Freakwater joined with Jon Langford and Sally Timms of the Mekons to be the Freakons, performing original and cover songs about coal mining in Appalachia, England, and Wales, to support the non-profit organization Kentuckians for the Commonwealth.
 Each time, the Freakons performed at the Hideout in Chicago, and elsewhere in Wisconsin.
 In 2013, they also performed at San Francisco's Hardly Strictly Bluegrass festival.
 In 2017, they were accompanied by violinists Jean Cook of New York City and Anna Krippenstapel of Louisville (The Other Years, Joan Shelley, etc.), and, only in Chicago, by Chicago/Louisville guitarist James Elkington (The Horse's Ha, etc.).
 In 2021, the same line-up, without Elkington, performed, and they released the live album Freakons, recorded at the 2017 Chicago performances.

+Artistry

+Hilary Saunders of Paste Magazine assessed the band's musical style: "Old Paint musically looks backwards.
+It has the jauntiness of barn dances, complete with fiddles, dobros, and tambourines.
+Yet, Irwin and Bean's voices, content in their different ranges, somehow meld to tell country tales that still sound ahead of their time."